by

 I went through many potential causes and fixes with no change.
 Then

-be some amount of deflection in the fork steerer tube when I stand and
+must be some amount of deflection in the fork steerer tube when I

-climb a steep grade.
-Could this deflection be causing the noise?
-Solution:
+stand and climb a steep grade.
+Could this deflection be causing the

-contact surface as I reassembled.
-I also snugged the assembly down a
+each contact surface as I reassembled.
+I also snugged the assembly

-bit more than I had in the past, being careful not to preload the bearings
+down a bit more than I had in the past, being careful not to preload

 and seemed to come from the bottom bracket area, and developed very